jibsen/wideint/README.md

 There is a `to_string()` function that converts a `wuint` to a `std::string`.

-There is an operator overload for stream output.
+There are operator overloads for stream input and output.

 Alternatives